alexcasalboni/ssm-cache-python/README.md

 This module wraps the AWS Parameter Store and adds a caching and grouping layer with max-age invalidation.

-You can use this module with AWS Lambda to read and refresh sensitive parameters.
+You can use this module with AWS Lambda to read and refresh parameters and secrets.
 Your IAM role will require `ssm:GetParameters` permissions (optionally, also `kms:Decrypt` if you use `SecureString` params).

 ## How to install